Conversation with Hernán Sen, CEO of Dandy

 Where does this new reality leave marketing strategists and creatives?

 I think it allows them to be much more precise, doesn’t it?
 A few years ago, a market study was only something large companies could access, but today we can test almost everything online.
 It’s fast and accessible.
 Now, loose data is useless.
 It’s very powerful only when you stamp intelligence on it, and that’s where marketing strategists and creatives come into play.
-We automate processes, optimize timings and raise the standard of quality.
+We automate processes, optimize timings and raise the standard for quality.

 Right!
 By Doing a little research on your career, we found out that you have a low profile, but an extensive background in the industry.
 Is it difficult to keep a low profile with jobs like these?